lymhust/Draw-box-for-an-image-in-Torch7/README.md

-Drawbox
+examplepackage.torch
 ====================

-A drawbox module for torch7
+A hello-world for torch packages

 You can install the package by opening a terminal, changing directory into the folder and typing: